Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Background

-where $\text{RV}_{t-n:t-1} = \frac{1}{n}\sum_{j = t-n} ^ {t-1} \text{RV}_{j}$ is the average RV of the stock market index from time $t-1$ to time $t-n$.
-Here, coefficients $\beta_{d}$, $\beta_{w}$ and $\beta_{m}$ are scalars and they measure how the past daily, weekly and monthly volatility patterns influence future RVs.
-The intercept term $\alpha$ is also a scalar.
-Since the original RV data usually shows leptokurtosis (fat tails) and skewness, the log-transformed and square root versions of the RV data are often utilized to improve the forecasting accuracy of the HAR model.
-However, the univariate HAR model cannot capture the comovement or correlations of the volatility in different stock markets, which significantly limits its ability to deliver more accurate forecasts.\\
+where coefficients $\boldsymbol{\beta}_{d}$, $\boldsymbol{\beta}_{w}$ and $\boldsymbol{\beta}_{m}$ are diagonal matrices of size $N$ and they measure how the past daily, weekly and monthly volatility patterns influence future RVs.
+The intercept term $\boldsymbol{\alpha}$ can be a vector.
+The HAR model cannot capture the comovement or correlations of the volatility in different stock markets, which limits its ability to produce more accurate forecasts.

-In order to integrate the volatility spillover effect to generate more accurate forecasts, the Vector HAR (VHAR) and the HAR Kitchen Sink (HAR-KS) models are proposed by \citet{Bubak2011} and \citet{Liang2020}, respectively.
-These models align with the general design of the univariate HAR model.
-They also use past daily RV data as the short-term volatility pattern, past weekly RV data as the mid-term volatility pattern and past monthly RV data as the long-term volatility pattern to forecast future RV values.
-The VHAR model incorporates lagged daily, weekly and monthly RV data from all other stock market indices to capture the volatility inter-relationships.
-In contrast, the HAR-KS model only relies on lagged daily RV observations from all indices.
-The formulation of the VHAR model and the HAR-KS model are presented in Equation \eqref{VHAR} and Equation \eqref{HAR-KS}, respectively,\\

-where both $i$ and $k$ are indices of different stock market indices taken into consideration.
-Here, $i$ is used to denote the target stock market indices and $k$ indexes the included lagged RV variables from all stock market indices to account for the volatility spillover effect.
-The square root lagged daily, weekly or monthly RV values from other stock market indices, apart from the target index, are treated as additional attributes to capture the volatility spillover effect.\\

-The VHAR and HAR-KS models not only inherit the simple architecture of the univariate HAR model, but are also empirically proven to outperform it in multivariate RV forecasting problems.
-However, they have some common limitations.
-The first is scalability.
-When the number of relevant stock market indices $N$ increases, the number of parameters of the VHAR and the HAR-KS models grows quadratically.
-Thus, both models have insufficient scalability.
-In addition, the volatility spillover effect can be much more complex (e.g., nonlinear) than the linear combinations of past RV data, which cannot be captured by the linear VHAR and HAR-KS models.\\

-Without dramatically sophisticating the HAR model, the Graph Neural Network (GNN) HAR model is proposed by \citet{Zhang2023} to generate more accurate multivariate RV forecasts.
-Here, the model is denoted as the GNNHAR model.
-The GNNHAR model precomputes the relational network which remains fixed during the training process.
-The precomputed relational network can be represented by a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ as mentioned in the Introduction section.
-In graph theory, the structure or connectivity of the relational graph with $N$ nodes can be captured by the adjacency matrix $\mathbf{A} = [\mathbf{A}_{ij}] \in \mathbb{R}^{N \times N}$.
-For a group of $N$ stock markets, \citet{Zhang2023} used the following way to construct a graph.
-If stock market $i$ and stock market $j$ are found to be correlated with each other, an edge is constructed to link node $i$ and node $j$, and $\mathbf{A}_{ij} = \mathbf{A}_{ji} = 1$.
-Otherwise, there is no edge between node $i$ and node $j$, and $\mathbf{A}_{ij} = \mathbf{A}_{ji} = 0$.
-Correspondingly, the degree matrix $\mathbf{D}$ can be calculated as: $\mathbf{D} = \text{diag}(d_1, \ldots, d_N)$, where $d_i = \sum_{j = 1}^{N} \mathbf{A}_{ij}$. \\